edodoo/multiplicationPrinciple/_sources/Type1.rst

 Active Code
 -------------

-.. countingsheet:: CodeSample3
+.. activecode:: CodeSample3
-  :ncols: 4
+   :coach:
+   :caption: Code that counts four consecutive dice rolls

 Now, consider a couple of variations on this problem. ::